-Posted By The Law Offices of Eugene G. Bruno, P.C.
-Posted in: Wrongful Death.
+Posted By Eugene Bruno & Associates Posted in: Wrongful Death.

 Parents of a 39-year-old who died while in the custody of the county sheriff’s department are suing multiple people and organizations, including San Diego city and county governments and Sheriff William Gore.